-Hey everyone, coach Tyler here.
-So if you are a regular to PT Pioneer, you know that we often give the lowdown into the full range of certifications that you can choose from to get a start in the world of fitness.
+Hey everyone, Coach Tyler here.
+So if you are a regular PT Pioneer, you know that we often give the lowdown on the full range of certifications you can choose from to get a start in the fitness world.

-These range from certifications for personal trainers, nutritionists, health coaches, corrective exercise specialists, group exercise coordinators and much, much more.
-But in this blog post, we will specifically look at exercise science careers as well as kinesiology careers.
-It’s more about focusing on what can you do with an exercise science degree as well as what can you do with a kinesiology degree once you are qualified.
+These include certifications for personal trainers, nutritionists, health coaches, corrective exercise specialists, group exercise coordinators, and more.
+But this blog post will specifically look at exercise science and kinesiology careers.
+It’s more about focusing on what you can do with an exercise science degree and what you can do with a kinesiology degree once you are qualified.

 So that means taking an in-depth look at the various careers in the field of exercise science as well as kinesiology.
-And while you might know quite a few of them already, we aim to bring even more possible career choices to you.
+And while you might know quite a few of them already, we aim to bring you even more possible career choices.
 Perhaps the perfect one is just waiting for you to discover it.

 The menu at the top of this page will answer any questions related to personal training that you have.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
 Also, visit the home page for the most recent and popular articles.

-But as a starting point, it’s important to ask the question: “What exactly is exercise science/kinesiology?”
+But as a starting point, it’s important to ask, “What exactly is exercise science/kinesiology?”

 A Definition of Exercise Science

-Exercise science looks specifically at the relationship between four factors: fitness, exercise, diet, and health.
-It studies in-depth at how the human body is affected through exercise.
-It does this by using a very scientific outlook regarding exercise, fitness, results and the benefits thereof.
+Exercise science examines the relationship between four factors: fitness, exercise, diet, and health.
+It studies in-depth how the human body is affected by exercise.
+It does this using a scientific outlook regarding exercise, fitness, results, and benefits.

 That covers a very broad spectrum of areas in which exercise science can be applied.
-In fact, exercise science can be applied in the following: exercise nutrition, exercise physiology, kinesiology, biomechanics and more.
+In fact, exercise science can be applied to the following: exercise nutrition, exercise physiology, kinesiology, biomechanics, and more.